ARTICLE III, CONDITIONS OF SERVICE

-1. Except as modified by the terms of this Agreement, Faculty Members1/ shall retain all rights and benefits provided in the written rules, regulations, policies and procedures formally adopted by the Board of Regents existing at the execution of this Agreement which pertain to wages, hours, and other terms and conditions of employment.
+1. Except as modified by the terms of this Agreement, Faculty Members1/ shall retain all rights and benefits provided in the written rules, regulations, and policies formally adopted by the Board of Regents existing at the execution of this Agreement which pertain to wages, hours, and other terms and conditions of employment.

 a.
 Amendments and modifications officially approved by the Board of Regents after the issuance of said Handbook and prior to the execution of this Agreement shall prevail; and

 b.
 Only Appendix T (see R-01 of Reference Section) of said Handbook is incorporated herein.

 3. Except as modified by the terms of this Agreement, the Faculty of the Community Colleges shall retain the rights and responsibilities provided in the officially approved rules, regulations, and policies of the Board of Regents which pertain to the same subject matter covered in Part 4 of the aforesaid Handbook.

 B. OUTSIDE EMPLOYMENT

 Faculty may engage in outside employment for additional compensation according to the following guidelines:

 1. The additional employment is neither so extensive nor so demanding as to interfere with the Faculty Member’s creditable performance of the primary obligation to the University.